payneusmc07/ng-xterm/README.md

 		this.settingsService = new SettingsService()

-		// retrieve the background color from the settings store. and type cast it to a string this.tabBackgroundColor = this.settingsService.getItem( AppSettings.TAB_BG_COLOR) as string
+		// retrieve the background color from the settings store. and type cast it to a string this.tabBackgroundColor = this.settingsService.getItem( Settings.TAB_BG_COLOR) as string

 		this.tabSettingsForm = new FormGroup({
 			// the name of the form control: instantiate a new FormControl with an optional default value